omeka/classic-enduser/docs/Admin/Settings/Search_Settings.md

 ### Select Record Types

-As an Omeka site Super administrator, you may choose which Omeka record types you wish to be searchable: items, collections, files.
+As an Omeka Classic site Super administrator, you may choose which record types you wish to be searchable: items, collections, files.

 ![Search settings page, with Item, File, and Collection checkboxes active](/doc_files/Searchsettings.png)